infn-bari-school/docker-tutorial/docs/compose/concepts.md

 ### Write your first docker compose file

-A simple approach to learn how to write a docker compose file is to convert some command line instructions to the corresponding YAML format file, that are well managed from Docker Compose.
+Let's learn how to write a docker compose file by converting an application described from command line instructions to the corresponding YAML format file.

 ```bash
 docker volume create influxdb-storage